jmahoney/surly-feed/README.md

 ### Why not the full content of the blog

 1) Scaping the first page of the blog was easy.
-Following all the links and getting the content is actual fucking work.
+Following all the links and getting the content is actual, y'know, _work_.
 2) I haven't asked Surly's permission to do this so I'm not really comfortable scraping their whole blog.

 ### Why JSON Feed?